Illumina/GraphAlignmentViewer/README.md

 * Numpy
 * PyYAML (if visualizing output from versions older than v3)
 ## Inputs:
+### Common inputs:
+1. `VARIANT_CATALOG`: Path to variant catalog JSON file used to run ExpansionHunter
 ### Use case 1: Single sample
 1. `READ_ALIGN_FILE`: Read alignment file generated be ExpansionHunter.
 BAM for v3, YAML for v2.5.
 2. `VCF_FILE`: VCF output of genotype calls from ExpansionHunter